railsuser2014/openobject-doc-book-en/source/book/3/3_8/periods_and_fiscal_years.rst

 Periods and fiscal years
 ========================

-.. tip::   **Terminology**  *Periods and fiscal years*
+.. note:: Periods and fiscal years

 	A fiscal year corresponds to twelve months for a company.
 	In many countries, the fiscal year corresponds to a calendar year but that's not the case in others.

 	The fiscal year is divided into monthly or three-monthly accounting periods.